pylelab/RSCanner/README.md

 ## File inputs and algorithm description

-RSCanner takes two types of input containing secondary structural information for the target RNA: 1 - RNA secondary structure in either dot-bracket notation (FASTA file) or CT (connectivity table); 2 - positional Shannon entropy for each nucleotide in the RNA, calculated from base pairing probabilities.
-Both inputs can be obtained from secondary structure prediction programs (e.g., SuperFold (Smola et al. 2015), Fold from RNAstructure (Reuter and Matthews, 2010), RNAfold from ViennaRNA package (Lorenz et al. 2011)).
+Input files: 1 - RNA secondary structure in either dot-bracket notation (FASTA file) or CT (connectivity table); 2 - positional Shannon entropy for each nucleotide in the RNA, calculated from base pairing probabilities.
+Files should be formatted as below.

 CT file should be formatted in the following way: first line is a header "information" line, then six columns of CT information.